Tractable $n$-Metrics for Multiple Graphs: Introduction

-Consider the search for a function $d(G_1,\dots,G_n)$ that gives a score of how close $G_1,\dots,G_n$ are.
-Several new questions arise when $n\geq 3$: \begin{enumerate} \item If $d$ produces alignments between each pair of graphs in $\{G_1,\dots,G_n\}$, should these alignments be related?
+Consider the search for a function $d(G_1,...,G_n)$ that scores how close $G_1,...,G_n$ are.
+New questions arise when $n\geq 3$: \begin{enumerate} \item If $d$ produces alignments between each pair of graphs in $\{G_1,\dots,G_n\}$, should these alignments be related?
 What properties should they satisfy? \item Should $d$ satisfy similar properties to that of a metric?
 What properties? \item Is it possible to find a $d$ that is tractable?
+Is it possible to impose on $d$ the properties from \ref{quest_1} and \ref{quest_2} above without losing tractability? \end{enumerate} Multi-graph alignment scores, are important in many applications.
+For example, many problems require clustering using $n$th order interaction \citep{leordeanu2012efficient}, i.e., clustering based on the similarity of groups of $n$ elements, not just groups of two elements, as in spectral, or hierarchical clustering.
+Furthermore, having a score function $d(G_1,\dots,G_n)$ with some form of generalized metric property can have advantages, similar to what \cite{bento2018family} showed for metrics (cf. Section \ref{sec:n-metrics}).

-Is it possible to impose on $d$ the properties from \ref{quest_1} and \ref{quest_2} above without losing tractability? \end{enumerate} In this paper, we are the first to provide a family of closeness scores for jointly comparing multiple graphs that simultaneously (a) give intuitive joint alignments between graphs, (b) satisfy similar properties to those of metrics, and (c) can be computed via standard optimization methods, e.g., using convex optimization.
+In this paper, we are the first to provide a family of similarity scores for jointly comparing multiple graphs that simultaneously (a) give intuitive joint alignments between graphs, (b) satisfy similar properties to those of metrics, and (c) can be computed using convex optimization methods.